Acute and Chronic Care Management

 Hypertension (High Blood Pressure)

-Hypertension is a long-term elevation of pressure against artery walls.
-It is often silent but significantly increases the risk of heart attack, stroke, kidney disease, and vision loss.
-Primary hypertension has no single cause; secondary hypertension arises from conditions such as kidney or endocrine disorders.
+Hypertension is persistent elevation of pressure against artery walls.
+Often silent, it increases risk of heart attack, stroke, kidney disease, and vision loss.
+Primary hypertension has no single cause; secondary results from kidney or endocrine disorders.

 What causes high blood pressure?